ajyang99/geometry-processing-signing-the-unsigned/README.tex.md

 # Signing the Unsigned: Robust Surfact Reconstruction from Raw Pointsets

+**Authors:** Joyce Yang and Jonah Philion

-This repository implements
+**Project:** This repository implements
 [Signing the Unsigned: Robust Surfact Reconstruction from Raw Pointsets](https://hal.inria.fr/inria-00502473/document) by Mullen et al. 2010.

-**Problem:** Extract a signed distance field (SDF) given only a raw pointcloud.
+**Challenge:** Extract a signed distance field (SDF) given only a raw pointcloud.

-**Solution:** This paper leverages the fact that, given a closed surface $S \subset \mathbb{R}^3$, a query point $\mathbf{x} \in \mathbb{R}^3$ can be classified as lying inside or outside the surface by shooting a ray in any direction from the query point and counting how many times the ray intersections the surface $S$; if the ray intersects the surface an even/odd number of times, the point is outside/inside the surface.
+**Proposed Solution:** This paper leverages the fact that, given a closed surface $S \subset \mathbb{R}^3$, a query point $\mathbf{x} \in \mathbb{R}^3$ can be classified as lying inside or outside the surface by shooting a ray in any direction from the query point and counting how many times the ray intersections the surface $S$; if the ray intersects the surface an even/odd number of times, the point is outside/inside the surface.
 The paper uses this fact to "sign" an unsigned distance field.
 The steps are:

 	1. calculate an unsigned distance field (UDF)
 	2. recover a coarse mesh (M) from the UDF